andrucz/selection-manager/README.md

 selection-manager
 =================

-Simple, lightweight Java API for selections control.
+Simple and lightweight Java API to represent a selection of items.
+It gives you the ability to represent a selection of all items when your collection is not fully known.

 All the interactions with this API are centralized in Selection class.

-There is methods for selecting and deselecting items, verify if a specified item is selected, invert and clear the selection and select all items.
+There are methods to select and deselect items, to verify if an item is selected, invert and clear the selection and select all items.

 Example
 -------